aipavilion/aipavilion.github.io/src/content/syllabus.md

 video or podcast instead of a paper), and to discuss and gain approval for proposed alternatives with the course instructor.

-The deliverables for the paper assignments are:
+The deliverables for the paper assignments are (deadlines are by 11:59pm on the date given):

 - <b>Sunday, 30 September</b>: Idea for First Paper Due
 - <b>Wednesday, 17 October</b>: First Paper Draft Due